Chebyshev polynomials in the complex plane and on the real line: Fundamental properties

-Since the polynomial $z^n$ saturates this lower bound we find that $T_n^{\bbT}(z) = z^n$.
-This example further shows that the number of extremal points of a Chebyshev polynomial can be infinite.
-This is not the case however in the unweighted setting if the set $\sfE$ is a real subset as we will show in Theorem \ref{thm:alternation_theorem} below.
-To illustrate the difference between real and complex sets we now shift our attention to the rich structure exhibited by real Chebyshev polynomials and begin by proving that Chebyshev polynomials corresponding to real sets have real coefficients.
+This example also demonstrates that the set of extremal points of a Chebyshev polynomial may be infinite.
+In contrast, this cannot occur in the unweighted setting when \(\sfE\subset\R\), as we shall show in Theorem~\ref{thm:alternation_theorem} below.
+To this end, we will pursue an approach based on a dual characterization of Chebyshev polynomials.